shamansystems/Cheap-FOCer-2/assembly/partsList.md

 ### **Flux**: [AliExpress](https://www.AliExpress.com/item/32828595199.html)

-* One tube should do
+* One tube should do for 5 or more boards
 * Makes soldering work better

 ## Tools List